dna-witch/p53_Rescue_Mutants/README.md

 ![final](img/final.png)
 Out of the 3D features, 13 of these had high linear correlations (above 0.90) and will be dropped.
 In total, I had 343 remaining features.

+#### Dealing with Class Imbalance

+SMOTE is an oversampling method that interpolates synthetic observations between the existing ones in the dataset.
+Tomek Links are pairs of nearest neighbors that have different classes, which in this case, are instances of the majority and minority class that are next to each other.
+Tomek Links are used for undersampling the majority class by getting rid of those observations which are next to the minority class examples, thus creating a more distinct decision boundary for the classifier.

+SMOTE-Tomek is a combined method that oversamples the minority class and undersamples the majority class.
+This method is preferable to using SMOTE by itself since it cleans up the noise that SMOTE tends to create in the sample space.

 ![resampling](img/resampling.png)

+The resulting data will be much easier to train a classifier on.
+One important note is that only the training data was resampled using SMOTE-Tomek, not the test data.

 ### Modeling